 How Long Does a Wood Fence Last?

 Are you thinking about installing a wood fence but unsure of its lifespan?
 Look no further!
-In this article, we’ll explore the factors that affect how long a wood fence lasts and provide you with essential tips to extend its longevity.
+In this article, we’ll explore the factors that affect how long does a wood fence last and provide you with essential tips to extend its longevity.
+Understanding these factors will help you make an informed decision and ensure you get the most out of your investment.

 With proper care, wood fences can last up to 20 years.
 We’ll discuss the best wood options, like cedar and redwood, known for their durability.
 We’ll also cover pressure-treated wood, a popular choice treated to resist moisture, insects, fungi, and fire.